trezbouchez/differ/README.md

 we'd have flexibility over choosing hash length etc.
 2. USed generics instead of dependency injection.
 Algorithms cannot be chosen at runtime.
 Can be easily changed.
 3. There are some hard-coded assumptions about hash types being used (rolling hash u32, proper hash ...).
 We could abstract them out using traits and generics if necessary.
+Not sure if main meets the requirement saying that: "Hashing function gets the data as a parameter.
+Separate possible filesystem operations".
+The hashing function itself takes data.
+However, hash calculation needs to be buffered for big files so it doesn't make sense to pass the complete data (inputs).

 feeding sequences from disk